 Meet the Expert

 Father Ryan Zamora Carnecer is the pastor at Divine Providence Catholic Church, which is part of the Archdiocese of San Antonio, Texas.
-He’s been serving Hispanic communities for over ten years and performed at hundreds of Mexican weddings.
+He’s been serving Hispanic communities for over ten years and presided over hundreds of Mexican weddings.